billster45/improve_a_data_viz/README.md

 main category of interest (the percentage of vapers) is picked out with a strong orange colour, while the three other non-vaping categories are shaded in grey tones.
-The aim is to draw our attention to the main story in orange which shows vaping is growing each year almost entirely among current and ex-smokers, not among those who have never smoked.
+The aim is to draw our attention to the main story in orange which is that **vaping is growing each year almost entirely among current and ex-smokers, not among those who have never smoked.**
 Perhaps a worrying trend for tobacco companies if market growth is only among current or former smokers?

 ![](Stacked.svg)<!-- -->